ibbles/LearningUnreal/Build Configurations.md

 in `.Builds.cs`.
 Not sure why, or when we would want to do that.

+# Unreal Build Accelerator

 If you are having compiler errors on generated header files, `.generated.h`, and you are on Unreal Engine 5.5, which introduced [[ISPC]], then try disabling [[Unreal Build Accelerator]], UBA.
+It is sometimes good to disable the Unreal Build Accelerator [(1)](https://unrealcommunity.wiki/linux-quickstart-faqs-8f7980).
+It can cause packaging errors with `.generated.h` files.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>